TcMenu/IoAbstraction/README.md

 ## Installation

-Note that is library depends on [https://github.com/davetcc/AT24Cx] which is a fork of cyberp's AT24Cx with a few fixes, please install this library first.

 To install this library, simply download a zip (or source as preferred) and install into the `Arduino/libraries directory`, rename the library from IoAbstraction-master to IoAbstraction.
 Arduino sketches and libraries are normally stored under the Documents folder on most operating systems.

 ## TaskManager - simple, event based programming for Arduino